Nutrition for Physical Activity and Athletics

 Carbohydrates are found in many foods including breads, cereals, grains, fruits, vegetables, and dairy foods.
 Carbohydrates should supply more than half of the calories consumed daily.
 A high carbohydrate diet increases muscle glycogen.
 Muscle glycogen provides an energy reserve for greater endurance and delays fatigue.
 Increased muscle glycogen is helpful for athletic events lasting longer than 90 minutes.
 Athletes may use a modified carbohydrate loading plan to increase muscle glycogen.
 This plan involves reducing workouts the week before an event and complete rest the day before an event.
 Along with reduced workouts, the athlete begins eating a high carbohydrate diet three days before the event.

-Protein is found in many foods including meat, poultry, fish, dry beans, eggs, nuts,
+Protein is found in many foods including meat, poultry, fish, eggs, nuts, milk, yogurt,

-milk, yogurt, and cheese.
-The Dietary Reference Intake for protein for healthy adults
+cheese, beans, peas and lentils.
+The Dietary Reference Intake for protein for healthy

-is 0.8 grams protein per kilogram body weight.
-Competitive athletes sometimes need
+adults is 0.8 grams protein per kilogram body weight.
+Competitive athletes sometimes

-one to one and a half grams of protein per kilogram body weight.
-This higher amount
+need one to one and a half grams of protein per kilogram body weight.
+This higher

-of protein can easily be obtained from a well-balanced diet with a variety of foods.
+amount of protein can easily be obtained from a well-balanced diet with a variety

 The increased need for protein does not mean athletes need amino acid or protein supplements.
 There is no evidence that amino acid or protein supplements increase muscle mass.
 In fact, excessive amino acid or protein supplements can be harmful.
 Products from protein breakdown are excreted in the urine increasing water loss and risk of dehydration.